eolesinski/poliscipy/docs/merging-data.md

 The approach for handling faithless electors in PoliSciPy is the same as for Congressional districts.
 To represent a faithless elector, set the value in the `defectors` column and the respective `defector_party` for that state.
 If no party is selected, the elector will be assigned to the `Other` category by default.

 **Note:** Defecting voters may vote for the opposing party or for a candidate not on the ballot.
 In such cases, leaving the `defector_party` value blank in the `GeoDataFrame` will group them into the `Other` category automatically.
-For a full example, see [Example 2](https://eolesinski.github.io/poliscipy/example-2.html) in the Tutorials and Examples section.
+For a full example, see [Example 2](https://eolesinski.github.io/poliscipy/example-2.html) in the Examples section.

 ### Split states